Overview

 Next Steps

-Now that your homelab is set up, consider these projects:
+With your homelab foundation complete, consider these projects: